Laois hotel staff saved Tipperary man's life using defibrillator for the first time

 The quick thinking staff at The Abbeyleix Manor Hotel saved a Tipperary man’s life when he suddenly suffered cardiac arrest last May.

 John Carey from Dundrum, Co.
-Tipperary has said that he would not be alive without the staff at the hospital who had just been trained in how to use a defibrillator machine one week before it saved his life.
+Tipperary has said that he would not be alive without the staff at the hotel who had just been trained in how to use a defibrillator machine one week before it saved his life.

 “Without the guys doing CPR and without the defibrillator and the hotel staff being so good, I would not be alive to tell the tale.
 In my case it definitely saved my life,” he said.